drkane/geo-lookups/readme.md

 ## [`lsoa_la.csv`](lsoa_la.csv)

-A record for every Lower Super Output Area from the 2011 census, along with a lookup to the latest Local Authority data.
+A record for every Lower Super Output Area from the 2011 and 2021 censuses, along with a lookup to the latest Local Authority data.

-Covers England, Northern Ireland, Scotland and Wales.Uses "Data Zones" for Scotland and "Super Output Areas" for Northern Ireland.
+Covers England, Northern Ireland, Scotland and Wales.
+Uses "Data Zones" for Scotland (2011 census only).
+For Northern Ireland the file includes "Super Output Areas" for the 2011 Census and "Data Zones" for the 2021 Census.

 Fields:

-- `LSOA11CD` - Lower Super Output Area code
+- `LSOACD` - Lower Super Output Area code
-- `LSOA11NM` - Lower Super Output Area name
+- `LSOANM` - Lower Super Output Area name
-- `MSOA11CD` - Middle Super Output Area code
+- `MSOACD` - Middle Super Output Area code
-- `MSOA11NM` - Middle Super Output Area name
+- `MSOANM` - Middle Super Output Area name
-- `MSOA11HCLNM` - Middle Super Output Area name from [House of Commons Library](https://visual.parliament.uk/msoanames)
+- `MSOAHCLNM` - Middle Super Output Area name in English from [House of Commons Library](https://visual.parliament.uk/msoanames)
-- `LAD17CD` - Local Authority (2017) code
+- `MSOAHCLNMW` - Middle Super Output Area name in Welsh from [House of Commons Library](https://visual.parliament.uk/msoanames)
 - `LADCD_ACTIVE` - Local Authority code (the most recent code that covers this area)
 - `LADNM_ACTIVE` - Local Authority name (the most recent name that covers this area)
 - `UTLACD` - Upper tier local authority code